Codyrg/rapid-crud-api/readme.md

 - `ROOT_API_KEY` - The root API key for the API.
 This should be a GUID and is used to authenticate the API.
 - `LOG_LEVEL` - [trace, debug, info, warn, error, critical] The log level for the API
 - `FILE_ROOT` - The root directory for the API to store files in.
 This should be a path to a directory that exists on the machine running the API.
+- `PORT` - The optional port for the API to listen on.
+This should be a valid port number.
+If not specified, the API will listen on port 80.